How to Generate Leads in 6 Steps (+ Free Template)

 Similarly, creating content or ads, designing pages on your website, and managing social media can also be contracted out to marketing agencies or freelancers.
 While it may be more expensive, the return on investment (ROI) of outsourcing tactics to experts may be well worth the cost.

-4. Initiate a Call to Action
+4. Initiate a CTA

-Tactic | Call to Action |
+Tactic | CTA |

 ---|---|

-Content Marketing | After a video, article, or podcast, let the audience know they can learn more by calling a certain number, emailing your business, or submitting a website form. |
+Content Marketing | After a video, article, or podcast, let the audience know they can learn more by calling your number, emailing your business, or submitting a website form. |

-Traditional Advertising | In the advertisement, specify the number they can call, website URL to visit and fill out a form, or email address they can use to contact your business. |
+Traditional Advertising | In the advertisement, specify the number they can call, the website URL to visit and fill out a form, or the email address they can use to contact your business. |

 Paid Search Advertising | Use buttons that signal the next step to the audience.
 It could say “shop now,” “click here to learn more,” or “sign up for an appointment.” |